LeeMorinUCF/ECP3004S21/final_exam/README.md

 As this is a course in computer programming, you will use the tools one normally has available to write software, including-and especially-any course materials on GitHub.
+In fact, you are encouraged to avoid "reinventing the wheel" when producing software, especially under time constraints.
 The only exception is that *you may not communicate to each other during the exam*.